-Recent examples of articles that used quantitative research methods in rehabilitation counseling include the examination of patterns in perceived workplace discrimination among persons with multiple sclerosis (Neath, Roessler, McMahon, & Rumrill, 2007); an exploration of the major job functions that are perceived as important for rehabilitation practice by certified rehabilitation counselors (Leahy, Chan, & Saunders, 2003); and an analysis of the relationships among client functional capacities and limitations, services received, and vocational rehabilitation outcomes achieved (Bolton, Bellini, & Brookings, 2000).
+Recent examples of articles that used quantitative research methods in rehabilitation counseling include the examination of patterns in perceived workplace discrimination among persons with multiple sclerosis (Roessler, Rumrill, Li, & McMahon, 2016); an exploration of the major job functions that are perceived as important for rehabilitation practice by certified rehabilitation counselors (Leahy, Chan, Sung, & Kim, 2013); and an analysis of client characteristics and vocational rehabilitation services received as determinants of competitive employment outcomes among transition-age youth with visual impairments and blindness (Cimera et al., 2015).

 Although quantitative and qualitative methods have different historical roots, philosophical assumptions, approaches to discovering knowledge, techniques for ensuring researcher neutrality regarding the content of the research, and ways of evaluating the validity of knowledge claims, no research method is more valid than the other.
 Rather, each method is appropriate for answering certain types of questions and less appropriate for answering other questions.
 The choice of research methodology is largely a function of the nature of the phenomena we wish to understand and the types of research questions that are posed.
-Nor should qualitative and quan-
+Nor should qualitative and quantitative approaches be perceived as mutually exclusive.
+Rather, qualitative and quantitative methods can be effectively combined in a single study (or a series of studies) to enhance the validity of the knowledge gained (Cook, 1985; Cook & Campbell, 1979; Szymanski, 1993).
+Cook and Campbell (1979) maintained that "field experimentation (i.e., quantitative studies in community settings) should always include qualitative research to describe and illuminate the context and conditions under which research is conducted" (p.
+93).